BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 24:62 And Isaac came from the way of the well Lahairoi; for he dwelt in the south country.

+24:63 And Isaac went out to meditate in the field at the eventide: and he lifted up his eyes, and saw, and, behold, the camels were coming.

+24:64 And Rebekah lifted up her eyes, and when she saw Isaac, she lifghted off the camel.

+24:65 For she had said unto the servant, What man is this that walketh in the field to meet us?
+And the servant had said, It is my
+master: therefore she took a vail, and covered herself.

+24:66 And the servant told Isaac all things that he had done.

+24:67 And Isaac brought her into his mother Sarah's tent, and took Rebekah, and she became his wife; and he loved her: and Isaac was comforted after his mother's death.

+25:1 Then again Abraham took a wife, and her name was Keturah.

 ## The Book of Psalms

 	Psalm 01